AlonJoshua/file-organizer/README.md

 To get started with File Organizer, follow these simple steps:

-Download and install File Organizer on your computer Launch the application and select the folders you want to organize
+Download and install File Organizer on your computer Run npm install
+Run npm start
+Select the folder containing the files you want to organize Submit and the files will ne ordered by date into a new folder on desktop

 Enjoy a clutter-free and organized file system on your computer!